albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./top_10_most_rented_films.sql)
 - **Technical explanation**: Calculates the top 10 most rented films by rental count.
 This query joins the `rental`, `inventory`, and `film` tables, groups the results by film ID, title, and description, and uses the `COUNT` function to aggregate the rental count.
-- **Why is this the best approach?**: The query is efficient because it directly calculates the rental count for each film using a simple join and aggregation strategy.
+- **Why is this the best approach?**: The query directly calculates the rental count for each film using a simple join and aggregation strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Identifying the top 10 most rented films can be used to understand customer preferences and trends, allowing for better inventory management and targeted marketing efforts.

 [Back to Top](#sakila-sample-database-analysis)